Alternating electric field therapy: Optimization

+Other Biological Effects

+Emerging evidence suggests that alternating electric field therapy disrupts various biological processes, including DNA repair, cell permeability and immunological responses, to elicit therapeutic effects.
+Greater mechanistic understanding of TTFields may pave the way for new, more effective TTFields-based therapeutic combinations in the future.

 Medical uses

 Recurrent glioblastoma

 The American National Comprehensive Cancer Network's official guidelines list TTFields as an option for the treatment of recurrent glioblastoma, but note substantial disagreement among the members of the expert panel making this recommendation.
 High-quality evidence for the efficacy of TTFields in oncology is limited.
 The first randomized clinical trial evaluating TTFields was published in November, 2014, and evaluated efficacy of this approach in patients with recurrent glioblastoma.
 This trial was the primary basis for regulatory approval of NovoTTF-100A / Optune in the United States and Europe.
 In this study, patients with glioblastoma that had recurred after initial conventional therapy were randomized to treatment either with a TTFields device (NovoTTF-100A / Optune) or with their treating physician's choice of standard chemotherapy.
 Survival or response rate in this trial was approximately 6 months, and was not significantly better in the TTFields group than in the conventional therapy group.
 The results suggested that TTFields and standard chemotherapy might be equally beneficial to patients in this setting, but with different side-effect profiles.
 Two earlier clinical studies had suggested a benefit of TTFields treatment in recurrent glioblastoma, but definitive conclusions could not be drawn due to their lack of randomized control-groups.